67-DungeonMaster-76/KryOS/README.md

 So, when you have all the dependencies, you shall just execute ```make rebuild``` and ```make run-iso``` if u r going to launch it in qemu

+### System requirements
+actually **i dont know** lmao
+i had tested it on netbook from 2011. you should have SSE support, vbe (800x600) support and uhh fire extinguisher what if you dont have SSE: tf u mean by these words is ur device from 1995 or what go buy yourself a newer device lol

 ### And... that's all lol
 good luck